microsoft/vscode-docs/docs/remote/containers.md

 * **Windows:** [Docker Desktop](https://www.docker.com/products/docker-desktop) 2.0+ on Windows 10 Pro/Enterprise.
 Windows 10 Home (2004+) requires Docker Desktop 2.3+ and the [WSL 2 back-end](https://aka.ms/vscode-remote/containers/docker-wsl2).
 (Docker Toolbox is not supported.
 Windows container images are not supported.)
 * **macOS**:  [Docker Desktop](https://www.docker.com/products/docker-desktop) 2.0+.
 * **Linux**: [Docker CE/EE](https://docs.docker.com/install/#supported-platforms) 18.06+ and [Docker Compose](https://docs.docker.com/compose/install) 1.21+.
 (The Ubuntu snap package is not supported.)
-* **Remote hosts:** 1 GB RAM is required, but at least 2 GB RAM and a 2-core CPU is strongly recommended.
+* **Remote hosts:** 1 GB RAM is required, but at least 2 GB RAM and a 2-core CPU is recommended.

 Other [Docker compliant CLIs](#can-i-use-podman-instead-of-docker) may work, but are not officially supported.
 Note that [attaching to a Kubernetes cluster](/docs/remote/attach-container.md#attach-to-a-container-in-a-kubernetes-cluster) only requires a properly configured [`kubectl` CLI](https://kubernetes.io/docs/reference/kubectl/overview/).